openSUSE/yomi/README.md

 ## Adding user provided configuration

-Sometimes we need to inject in the `salt-minion` some extra configuration, before the service runs.
+Sometimes we need to inject some extra configuration into `salt-minion` before the service runs.
 For example, we might need to add some grains, or enable some feature in the `salt-minion` service running inside the image.

-To do that we have to options: we can pass an URL with the content, or we can add the full content as a parameter during the boot process.
+To do that we have two options: we can pass an URL with the content, or we can add the full content as a parameter during the boot process.

 To pass an URL we should use `ym.config_url` parameter.
 For example,